-Retired chief executive officer of Calisolar, Inc., a solar silicon company (2010-2011).
-Executive vice president, then corporate executive vice president of Celanese Corporation, a global hybrid chemical company (2007-2010).
+Sandra Beach Lin Professional Highlights Retired chief executive officer of Calisolar, Inc., a solar silicon 100 Flower Mound, Texas company (2010-2011).
+Executive vice president, then corporate executive vice president of Celanese Corporation, a global hybrid Age 63 chemical company (2007-2010).
 Previous senior operating roles at Avery Dennison, Alcoa and Honeywell.
-Member, Nominating and Corporate Governance Committee Chair Advisory Council of the National Association of Corporate Directors.
+Member, Nominating and Director since 2012 Corporate Governance Committee Chair Advisory Council of the National Association of Corporate Directors.
 Ms. Lin's qualifications to serve on the Board include her extensive senior executive experience managing large global businesses in multiple industries and her experience as a public company director.
+Ms. Lin brings to the Board extensive experience as a senior executive multiple industries and her experience as a public company director.
 Ms. Lin brings to the Board extensive experience as a senior executive in operational roles at numerous industrial manufacturing sites, which gave her significant experience in employee safety and manufacturing.
 In her senior leadership positions, she created and executed strategies in diverse industries, including automotive, packaging, specialty chemicals and solar energy.
 She also has wide global experience in sales and marketing.
 In her executive leadership as the chief executive officer of a materials supplier to the solar industry, she helped bring to market new, innovative technology to reduce costs to solar cell manufacturers.
 Her service as a board leadership fellow for the National Association of Corporate Directors has given her additional expertise related to corporate governance.

-Current Public Company Boards Trinseo S. A. PolyOne Corporation
+Current Public Company Boards Trinseo S. A.

+Avient Corporation